Frame25/test-smooth-tables/README.md

 ## Project Structure

-The project follows a feature-based architecture:
+The project follows a feature-based architecture (loosely):

 ```
 src/